jflinter/Dwifft/README.md

 Oh right, how to install
 ---

-Cocoapods or Carthage.
-You'll need to use cocoapods frameworks because Swift.
+CocoaPods or Carthage.
+You'll need to use CocoaPods frameworks because Swift.
 Version 0.1 is written in Swift 1.2, everything after that is Swift 2.